siran/writing/books/A New Arithmetic/A New Arithmetic - 003 Rotation and Opposition.md

 # Rotation and Opposition

-An ultrareal number is positive:
+An ultrareal number is a positive manifestation:

 ```text
 U = u^2
 ```

+with `u` real.
 But the inner value that exposes it can carry orientation.

 The simplest orientation is sign: